ihsan-project/ihsan-react-native/README.md

    - Folow instructions in case repos need to be updated if it can't find a package
 1. Run `yarn install`
 1. Run `yarn ios`

+## Git Commit Flow

+You can...

+- Commit the "normal" way: `git add . && git commit -m "added a new feature"`
+- Or you can commit with more meaningful commit messages: `git add . && git cz`
+  - this will take you through an interactive process of writing commit messages.
+  - Only the type of change and the short description are mandatory fields.